mkamrans/claude-fsd/README.md

 - Tests and commits the changes if everything looks good
 - Repeats until all tasks are done

 Every 4th cycle, it activates "megathinking mode" for architectural planning.
+Code review uses ultrathink for thorough analysis.

 #### claudefsd-plan
 Interactive planning session where you work with AI to: